“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 No one wants to have issues with the IRS – and, luckily, it is easy to get your books organized.

-In our last module, we pilot you through the basics of accounting for land investing and get you up to speed on Quickbooks Online.
+In our last course module, we pilot you through the basics of accounting for land investing and get you up to speed on Quickbooks Online.

 This way, you don’t have to worry come next April!

-On top of the 10 modules outlined above, we also have bonus content, including additional videos and template documents to help you dive deeper into various investing topics.
+On top of the 10 course modules outlined above, we also have bonus content, including additional videos and template documents to help you dive deeper into various investing topics.

 And we will be adding more content as we continue to discover other easily solvable pain points felt by those new to land investing.